Skip to content

 How long does it take to get an LLC in South Carolina?

 If you choose to go the online filing route, you can expect your application to be processed in 1 to 2 business days.
-Those opting to mail the documents generally wait 5 to 7 days before finally receiving the accepted Certificate of Organization.
+Those who opt to mail the documents generally wait 5 to 7 days before receiving the accepted Certificate of Organization.

 Can I be my own registered agent in South Carolina?